Trashytalk/piwardrive/MIGRATION.md

 - `piwardrive/api/websockets` – WebSocket and SSE handlers

 The main `service.py` now imports these routers and includes them on the FastAPI application.
+Authentication helpers and common utility functions moved to `api/auth/dependencies.py` and `api/common.py`.
 Any custom integrations should switch to importing routes from the new packages, though old names remain for backward compatibility.